blocoio/faker/README.md

 ### Warnings

- - Currently we don't support locale specific operations like ```Address.postcode_by_state``` or ```Business.swedish_organisation_number```.
+ - Currently, we don't support locale specific operations like ```Address.postcode_by_state``` or ```Business.swedish_organisation_number```.

 ## TODO